bureau14/qdb-azure-template/README.md

 * a virtual network
 * an availability set
 * several nodes, each composed of:
- * a virtual machine running QuasarDB server on Ubuntu
+ * a virtual machine running quasardb server on Ubuntu
  * a network interface
-* a jumpbox, composed of:
+* a testbox, composed of:
- * a virtual machine running QuasarDB server on Ubuntu
+ * a virtual machine with quasardb client tools on Ubuntu
  * a network interface
  * a public IP address